-- Heat 1-2 teaspoons olive oil in a frying pan over medium heat and saute the red pepper until it’s tender-crisp, about 4 minutes.
-(I used my favorite Green Pan, which didn’t need much oil.)
+- Heat 2 teaspoons olive oil in a frying pan over medium heat and saute the red pepper until it’s tender-crisp, about 4 minutes.

-- Remove seed from avocado, dice the avocado and toss it with with lime juice.
+- Remove seed from avocados, dice the avocado and toss with with lime juice.

-- Remove the red pepper from the pan and set aside, add a little more oil as needed, and saute the ground turkey over medium-high heat until it’s nicely browned, breaking apart with a metal turner as it cooks.
+- Remove the red pepper from the pan and set aside, add one tsp. more oil as needed, and cook the ground turkey over medium-high heat until it’s nicely browned, breaking apart with a metal turner as it cooks.

-- Then add the diced green chiles with juice, Kalyn’s Taco Seasoning, Spike Seasoning, and water, stir together gently, turn heat to medium-low, and let the mixture cook until the water has almost all evaporated.
+- Then add the diced green chiles with juice, Kalyn’s Taco Seasoning, Spike Seasoning (affiliate link), and water, stir together gently, turn heat to medium-low, and let the mixture cook until the water has almost all evaporated.